-- My ICMP Bursary: for UK domiciled undergraduates with a household income less than £25,000. - Care Experienced and Estranged Students Bursary: for UK domiciled undergraduate students who are either care experienced or estranged from their family. - Additional Support Fund: supports students in immediate financial hardship who are UK domiciled and have a household income less than £30,000.
+- My ICMP Bursary: for UK domiciled undergraduates with a household income less than £30,000. - Care Experienced and Estranged Students Bursary: for UK domiciled undergraduate students who are under 25 and either care experienced or estranged from their family. - Additional Support Fund: supports students in immediate financial hardship who are UK domiciled and have a household income less than £30,000.